hanami/events/README.md

 ####  Memory Sync

 Just initialize `Hanami::Event` instance with adapter:
 **Important:** Memory adapter save nothing.
 Be careful!
 Use it only for testing.
+Also, sync adapter returns array of results of all subscribers.

 ```ruby
 Hanami::Events.initialize(:memory_sync)